kosicsd12176/Real-or-Not-NLP-with-Disaster-Tweets/README.md

 You are predicting whether a given tweet is about a real disaster or not.
 If so, predict a 1.
 If not, predict a 0

+The embedding layer created from pre-trained word vectors: Global Vectors for Word Representation, the picture in our repository represents our model Architecture.